foopgp/foopgp-hugowebsite/content/english/blog/2026-01-19-djibian-release.md

 The latest ISO [^packages] is available here: <http://iso.foopgp.org/djibian/latest>.

-[^packages]: The [extra-Packages.gz](http://iso.foopgp.org/djibian/1.0.0/extra-Packages.gz) file contains a list of all the packages that have been added to the reference Debian ISO (13.3.0), around twenty of which are (currently) exclusive to djibian.
+[^packages]: The [extra-Packages.gz](http://iso.foopgp.org/djibian/1.0.0/extra-Packages.gz) file contains a list of all the packages that have been added from the reference Debian ISO (13.3.0), around twenty of which are (currently) exclusive to djibian.

 *Note: the default password of the default user:* ***foopgp***